tovihehe/Cover-Letter-Customizer/README.md

    - Open `customize_cover_letter.py` and update the placeholders with the desired values.

    ```
-   # Path to the original document
    doc_path = 'Template.docx'

-   # Path to save the modified document
    output_path = 'Cover-Letter.docx'

    # Dictionary of words to be replaced